pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

         x(i,j) ~ Multinomial(β, z(i,j))
 ```

-For all the hairy mathematical details, I'll refer you to Wikipedia **link** or the original paper **link**, but explain it up to a certain level of detail.
+For all the hairy mathematical details, I'll refer you to Wikipedia **link** or the original paper **link** (there will be some differences in terms of notation, and whether referring to a corpus or a plurality of corpora), but explain it up to a certain level of detail.
 A point of clarification I'll provide about the model parameters is that, in the mathematics of LDA, there are several vector-valued parameters:

 - $\mathbf{\theta}_d$ is the document-topic distribution of length $K$.
 - $\mathbf{\alpha}$ is the Dirichlet prior for $\mathbf{\theta}_d$, of length $K$.